cosmos/sdk-tutorials/README.md

 Note: The layout metadata at the top of the README.md file controls how the tutorial page is published.
 Write permissions are limited to preserve the structure and contents.

-These tutorials guide you through actionable steps and walk-throughs to teach you how to use the Interchain stack.
-The Interchain stack is the world’s most popular framework for building application-specific blockchains, it consists of several products:
+These tutorials guide you through actionable steps and walk-throughs to teach you how to use the Interchain Stack.
+The Interchain Stack is the world’s most popular framework for building application-specific blockchains, it consists of several products:

 * **Cosmos SDK**, a modular framework to build blockchain applications
 * **IBC**, the Inter-Blockchain Communication protocol that allows blockchains to communicate